bgbglll/watchmovie/README.md

 There will be a ticket for who sigh up account, so no ticket no sign in.

 #####2.Dispatch
-Firstly, add the target server adress.
+Firstly, add the target server address.

 Then, select the files and drop them in upload box.

-Finnally, push the button.
+Finally, push the button.
 When the dispatch is over, you will get notification.
 ####Note: run dispatch function needs to start receiver server which in netty-file-server project at first.
 #####3.Screen & Arrange
 Firstly, create playlist including movie, number of movie room, play date and play daily or weekly according to sales manager.